French Creek Council: Camps

-The area of Custaloga Town was inhabited by members of the Wolf Clan of the Seneca under the leadership of Chief Guyasutha, who served as the League Deputy or "half king" on the Allegheny-Ohio.
-Guyasutha was the uncle of Chief Cornplanter and, according to one account, may be buried on the grounds of Custaloga Town Scout Reservation.
+Native American history

-Chief Custaloga of the Wolf Clan of Delawares arrived at the present site of Custaloga Town Scout Reservation in the mid 18th century and built a sizeable village here, which became his principal seat.
+Chief Custaloga of the Wolf Clan of Lenape arrived at the present site of Custaloga Town Scout Reservation in the mid 18th century and built a sizeable village here, which became his principal seat.
 Custaloga's name first appeared in western Pennsylvania's history in "George Washington's Journal of 1753".
 When Washington arrived at Fort Machault in the village of Venango (present Franklin, PA), Custaloga was in charge of the wampum of his nation.

-Since Custaloga had aided Chief Pontiac in his rebellion, the white settlers were wary of the actions of Custaloga and asked Guyasutha to live among his people at Custaloga's Town to maintain a watchful eye on Custaloga's actions.
+Since Custaloga had aided Chief Pontiac in his rebellion, the Iroquois Confederacy sent the Seneca sachem Garistagee to live at Custaloga's Town, to maintain a watchful eye on Custaloga.
+The Seneca warrior Guyasuta is believed to have died at, and was buried at Custaloga's Town.

-On November 29, 1778, Colonel James Smith led an expedition from Fort Pitt to Custaloga's Town, but found the Indian town evacuated.
+Late in life, Custaloga may have moved to Custalogas Town, Ohio, then perhaps returned to Kuskusky.
+In February 1778, Custaloga's sister (the mother of Captain Pipe) was killed at Kuskusky during the Squaw Campaign of General Edward Hand.
+On November 29 1778, Colonel James Smith led 400 troops on the French Creek Expedition from Fort Pitt to Custaloga's Town, but found it evacuated.
 After this date very little is recorded about Custaloga.
-Captain Pipe had become Custaloga's successor as leader of the Wolf Clan of the Delaware.
-Some believe he lived in Ohio after he left Custaloga's Town.
+Captain Pipe was Custaloga's successor as leader of the Wolf Clan of the Lenape.

+European settlers

 The first log cabin on site was built in 1794 and the Heydrick Homestead was started by Dr. Charles Heydrick in 1820.
-This nearly 200-year-old building is still in use by the French Creek Council.
+This over 200-year-old building is still in use by the French Creek Council.
 The Heydrick farm continued to be operated through 1946.